Juliano-Pasa/Juliano-Pasa/README.md

 The work investigated through machine learning and deep learning techniques the likelyhood of a tweet going viral based on the adjectives used.
 It was a continuation of a previous worked that analyzed feelings of tweets.
 We reported that certain adjectives are more commonly present in viral tweets when compared to their synonyms, and that swaping between them could be a way of increasing the chances of a tweet having higher engagement.

+In 2024 I qualified to the ICPC Brazil National Finals programming contest step.
+This was very important to me as it was my last chance to participate in it, since I would graduate in the same year.
+To get there, me and my two teammates won the regional step, where we solved 6 out of the 12 problems.
+During the national finals, we achieved our objective of beating the best result our institution had so far by placing 38th and solving 4 out of the 12 problems.

 <!--
 **Juliano-Pasa/Juliano-Pasa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.